 What is MEMS/Microsystems?

 This type of research requires access to advanced equipment, processes and clean-room facilities of the same type as used for the fabrication of microelectronics.
-The research group fabricates their silicon structures at KTH Semiconductor Laboratory (HLB) located in Kista, 12 km outside of Stockholm.
-The Semiconductor Laboratory comprises of 1000 square meters of clean-room area ranging from class 100 to class 10, 000.
-The facility is equipped for research and small scale production of special purpose structures and components in silicon, III-V semiconductor materials and silicon carbide (SiC).
+The MST research group fabricates their polymer structures at the MST Polymer lab on KTH campus, and their silicon structures at KTH Semiconductor Laboratory (ELAB) located in Kista, 12 km outside of Stockholm, which comprises of 1000 square meters of clean-room area ranging from class 100 to class 10, 000.